 Last circular: 25/2020 (click to see).

 Mandatory quarentine imposed in all Argentina territory.
-Extended until 24th of May (EXPECTED TO BE EXTENDED FOR ANOTHER PERIOD).
+Extended until 17th of July 2020.
 Urgent services concerning international trade exempted.

 apply depending on ship’s previous ports, pre-arrival health information, transit time, and crew changes according to the AMENDED NATIONAL PROTOCOL.